dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 <!-- end list -->

 - The **+** and **-** buttons on the map allow you to zoom in and out of the map respectively.
-The mouse scroll wheel can also be used for altering the zoom.
+The mouse scroll wheel zoom is continuous, allowing us to fit the map perfectly to your content.

 - The **rotate map** button (triangle arrows) allows you to rotate and tilt the map to enhance the view of your data.
 Press the button